-We are respectful hosts who are looking for equitable relationships that respect our rights and title as we honour the vision of our ancestors who signed the Memorial to Wilfrid Laurier in 1910.
-It reflects our continued and consistent traditional concepts around being the hosts in our lands, and the reciprocity that the host-guest relationship entails.
-Our Chiefs clearly articulated, "With us when a person enters our house he becomes our guest, and we must treat him hospitably as long as he shows no hostile intentions.
+We are respectful hosts who are looking for equitable relationships that respect our rights and title as we honour the vision of our ancestors who signed the Memorial to Wilfrid Laurier, and to continue our traditional concepts around being the hosts in our lands, and the reciprocity that the host-guest relationship entails.
+In this memorial, our Chiefs clearly articulated, "With us when a person enters our house he becomes our guest, and we must treat him hospitably as long as he shows no hostile intentions.
 At the same time we expect him to return to us equal treatment for what he receives.
 "These people wish to be partners with us in our country.
 We must, therefore, be the same as brothers to them, and live as one family.
 We will share equally in everything half and half in land, water and timber, etc. What is ours will be theirs, and what is theirs will be ours.
 We will help each other to be great and good."

-The grassroots work that we have undertaken by conducting our own project assessment process is an invaluable resource for the review of the Canadian Environmental Assessment Process.
+The grassroots work that SSN has undertaken by conducting our own project assessment process is an invaluable resource for the review of the Project through BC's environmental assessment process.
 In sharing about our process, it is our belief that much more common ground will be found between ourselves and our guests.